-Abu Dhabi is a vibrant city, which is not only home to majestic beaches and incredible theme parks but also a hotbed for art and culture.
+Abu Dhabi is not just a vibrant city.
+Home to majestic beaches and incredible theme parks, the UAE capital is a leading hub for art and culture.
 Among the superabundance of heritage spots is a picturesque site called Qasr Al Hosn.
 The oldest stone building in the capital reopened as a museum in late 2018 after extensive restoration work.
 Since then, it has become one of the most popular attractions to visit in Abu Dhabi.

 Read on to learn more about this cultural attraction, its facilities, things to do and more.

 Qasr Al Hosn or Al Hosn Palace is an integral part of the history of Abu Dhabi.
 The cultural heart of the capital houses the city’s original watchtower.
 Constructed in the 1790s, the magnificent tower overlooked the coastal trade routes.
 In the past, it has been home to the ruling family, the National Consultative Council and the national archive centre.

 After 11 years of restoration and conservation work, this momentous place has been converted into a museum.
 Visitors can view the mesmerising progress of the land from a fishing and pearling hub to an urban, global metropolis.

 There are two main buildings in Qasr Al Hosn: the Inner Fort and the Outer Palace.
 The Inner Fort was built in 1795, while the Outer Palace’s construction was completed in 1945.
 The internal fortress was where all state business used to take place.